folbricht/routedns/doc/configuration.md

 ### DNS-over-HTTPS

 As per [RFC8484](https://tools.ietf.org/html/rfc8484), DNS using the HTTPS protocol are configured with `protocol = "doh"`.
 By default, DoH uses TCP as transport, but it can also be run over QUIC by providing the option `transport = "quic"`.
+For TCP transport, TLS can be disabled with the `no-tls = true` option which can be used for testing or when the server is only accessible via reverse proxy that terminates TLS already.

 Examples: